John Howard Society of NL

 Highlights of Programs/Services Offered:

-- Howard House: A community residential centre for adult male offenders on day parole, full parole, statutory release, a temporary release, or a probation order.
+- Howard House: A community residential centre for adult male offenders on day parole, full parole, statutory release, a temporary absence, or a probation order.
 (St. John’s).

-- West Bridge House: A community residential facility for male and female offenders released on Day Parole, Full Parole, Statuary Release, Temporary Absence or Probation Order (Stephenville).
+- West Bridge House: A community residential facility for male and female offenders released on Day Parole, Full Parole, Statuary Release, Temporary release or Probation Order (Stephenville).